Programmers often embed code examples in their documentation. In the

 Sphinx is a popular documentation generator that uses and extends reStructuredText.
 It has its own custom frontend to do the reStructuredText parsing.

-Currently, the Sphinx support in rstcheck
+Currently, the Sphinx support in rstcheck is minimal.
+This results in

 false positives when checking